TonyLovesDevOps/notified_resource_example/README.md

 $ cd notify-failure
 $ kitchen test
 # tests fail

+$ cd notify-fixed
+$ kitchen test
+# tests pass
 ```

-notify-success and notify-failure create a directory with an owner that is lazy-loaded using a ruby_block resource:
+The cookbooks create a directory with an owner that is lazy-loaded using a ruby_block resource:

 ```
 # recipes/default.rb